-15 Writers On Beauty And Body Image, Because, Yes, You Look Hot Today
+15 Writers On Beauty And Body Image

 The history of literature is full of poems, stories, and epics celebrating youth, beauty, and gorgeous women with the patience of saints who wait around knitting until their husbands come home from traveling the world.
 Lame!
 But the real celebration of beauty and body image comes when women wield the pen (or the keyboard).